 When is The Great British Bake Off on TV in 2020?

-Thankfully, everything was sorted, and it’ll be only be a matter of days now before fans get to see all drama unfold.
+It will look a little different to recent years with some COVID changes being put in place – but most of them took place behind the camera, not on it.

-So, what exactly will the new series be like?
-Who are the new bakers?
-And will social distancing restrictions mean no more Hollywood handshakes?
+But what will it look like?
+Will we see a Hollywood Handshake?
+And just why did Sura knock a rival’s cake over?

-Here’s everything you need to know about the new series as it makes its much anticipated return!
+Here’s everything you need to know about the yummiest show on TV, The Great British Bake Off!

 When is The Great British Bake Off on TV in 2020?

-The Great British Bake Off will return to Channel 4 on September 22nd.
+The wait is over: The Great British Bake Off will return to Channel 4 TONIGHT (September 22nd).

 The official Great British Bake Off account tweeted the news, writing: “Put a little love in your tart.
 Join us on Tuesday 22nd September for the return of The Great British Bake Off!”